Tony is a writer and photographer who lives in Pretoria, South Africa.

 For More Information

 The Soweto uprising or Soweto riots were a series of clashes in Soweto, South Africa on June 16, 1976 between black youths and the South African authorities.
 The riots grew out of protests against the policies of the National Party government and its

-- Hector Pieterson - Wikipedia, the free encyclopedia
+- Hector Pieterson - Wikipedia

 Hector Pieterson (1964 – 16 June 1976) became the iconic image of the 1976 Soweto uprising in apartheid South Africa when a news photograph by Sam Nzima of the dying Hector being carried by a fellow student, was published around the world.